What Are The Effects Of Changing The Nature Of Parental Responsibility On The Life Of A Child?

 - Responsibility of each parent.

 If a child under age 18 leaves home, the parents or the state can force him to come back.
-In the case of a child with age more than 18, you cannot force them.
+In the case of a child with an age of more than 18, you cannot force them.

 Rights of parents:

 The parents also have rights.
 Parents can raise their children according to their wish.
 They can transfer their beliefs and religion to their children.
 They can also make decisions for their education and medical treatment.
 You have all those rights unless the child’s life is at risk.

-The working parents have rights to access the information of child-care services on payments.
+The working parents have the rights to access the information of child-care services on payments.

 The rights of parents do not include the custody of the child.
 For instance, after separation, the court makes a decision in the favor of the child’s best interest.